Tele2 5G is here

-The next generation mobile technology will result in increased speeds, higher reliability and new security solutions.
+Tele2 launched its first public 5G network in Sweden on 24 May 2020.
+The next generation mobile technology brings increased speeds, higher reliability and new security solutions.
 Moreover, 5G will satisfy the ever increasing demand for data in a more energy efficient way.

 Greatly increased speeds

-The most obvious advantage of 5G is of course increased connection speeds.
-Your average connection will be much faster, at least double the speed you have today.
-Peak rate, the highest possible speed, will be up to ten times faster.
+The most obvious advantage of 5G is of course the increased connection speeds.
+Your average connection with 5G is much faster, at least double the speed of 4G.
+Peak rate, the highest possible speed, can be up to ten times faster.
 In a few years, we might even be able to download at an astounding 10 Gbit per second on a mobile connection – that’s significantly faster than the average broadband today.

-Furthermore, 5G will lower the latency that occurs when two devices communicate with each other.
-Not only will this be a huge benefit for all gamers, it will also enable a whole new level of connected devices within business and the public sector.
-For example, self-driving trucks will be able to react to each other in milliseconds while simultaneously communicating with a city’s street light system.
+Furthermore, 5G lowers the latency that occurs when two devices communicate with each other.
+Not only is this be a huge benefit for all gamers, it also enables a whole new level of connected devices within business and the public sector.
+For example, self-driving trucks can react to each other in milliseconds while simultaneously communicating with a city’s street light system.

 - Faster average speeds